framps/raspiBackupDoc/en/src/installation-in-5-minutes.md

-The entire restore process should be run through from time to time and tested, whether the backups created are in order and whether a system can be restored to working order. can be restored. *raspiBackup* reminds you of this at regular intervals, to perform a restore test.
+The entire restore process should be run through from time to time and tested, whether the backups created are in order and whether a system can be restored to working order.
+*raspiBackup* reminds you of this at regular intervals, to perform a restore test.
 The reminder interval can be configured.
 The default value is 6 months.

-Testing is also particularly important when a new system with a new operating system is operating system is backed up again with *raspiBackup*.
-There are always changes with new operating system versions that can lead to the restore no longer working. restore no longer works.
+Testing is also particularly important when a new system with a new operating system is backed up again with *raspiBackup*.
+There are always changes with new operating system versions that can lead to the restore no longer working.

 <a name="next-steps"></a>
 ## Further steps